Lessons in Building Remote Design Team

 Final Notes

 There are more nuances and details to this, especially around onboarding, design consistency, and documentation.
-But if I had to narrow it down, I’d always start with these two categories:
+But if I had to narrow it down, I'd start with these two: